Braid group symmetries of Grassmannian cluster algebras: Proofs for finite mutation type

-Furthermore, the cluster variables $X$ and $Y$ are neighboring cluster variables to this initial cluster.
-Specifically, we obtain $X$ by mutating at $\Delta_{2347}$, and we obtain $Y$ by mutating at $\Delta_{3678}$, as can be seen by checking the appropriate exchange relation \eqref{eq:exchangereln}.
+The exotic-looking cluster variables $X$ and $Y$ are both a single mutation away from the cluster in Figure~\ref{fig:annulus}.
+Specifically, $\mu_\mcc(\Delta_{2347}) = X$ and $\mu_\mcc(\Delta_{3678}) = Y$, which one sees by checking the corresponding exchange relation \eqref{eq:exchangereln}.

-Now we freeze the five variables in \eqref{eq:fivefixed}, obtaining a cluster subalgebra of $\bbc[\tGr(4,8)]$ with $8+5 = 13$ frozen variables and clusters of size $4$.
-Then we set all 8 of the original frozen variables equal to $1$, and also set $\Delta_{2367} =1$.
-We are left with a cluster algebra $\mca'$ with four frozen variables (the ones in \eqref{eq:fivefixed} besides $\Delta_{2367}$).
+Now we freeze the five variables in \eqref{eq:fivefixed}, obtaining a cluster subalgebra of $\bbc[\tGr(4,8)]$ with $8+5 = 13$ frozen variables and clusters with $4$ mutable variables.
+We set all 8 of the original frozen variables equal to $1$, and also set $\Delta_{2367} =1$.
+We are left with a cluster algebra $\mca'$ with four frozen variables.
 Our choice of initial seed for this cluster subalgebra is pictured in Figure \ref{fig:annulus}.
 This cluster algebra $\mca'$ is the cluster algebra associated to an annulus with $2$ points on each boundary component, and with four frozen variables given by the boundary arcs.
-Our initial seed corresponds to the triangulation of the annnulus pictured in Figure \ref{fig:annulus}.
-From our description of how $w$ acts on the four frozen variables, as well as the formulas \eqref{eq:octapod1} and \eqref{eq:octapod2}, we see that $w$ acts on the annulus by rotating the outer boundary one unit clockwise.
+Our initial seed corresponds to the triangulation of the annulus pictured in Figure \ref{fig:annulus}.
+From our description of how $f_{\sigma_1 \sigma_2^2 \sigma_1}$ acts on the four frozen variables, as well as the formulas \eqref{eq:octapod1} and \eqref{eq:octapod2}, we see that $\sigma_1 \sigma_2^2 \sigma_1$ acts on the annulus by rotating the outer boundary one unit clockwise.
 Rotating the outer boundary has infinite order when thought of as a map on clusters in $\mca'$.
-It follows that $w$ has infinite order in $\CMG(\Gr(4,8))$.
-Putting this together with step 4), we conclude that every nontrivial element of $\PSL_2(\bbz)$ has nontrivial image in $\CMG$, i.e the homomorphism $\pi \colon \PSL_2(\bbz) \to \CMG / \la \Delta^2 \ra $ is injective.
+It follows that $(\sigma_1 \sigma_2^2 \sigma_1)^*$ has infinite order in $\CMG(\Gr(4,8))$. \end{proof}